 Real Madrid CF

 Real Madrid CF has probably achieved all a football club could.
-With a record 35 La Liga titles, 20 Copa del Rey trophies, a sensational 14 European Cups/Champions Leagues and 2 UEFA Cups, Real are second to none in a competition for the greatest football club of all time.
+With a record 35 La Liga titles, 20 Copa del Rey trophies, a sensational 15 European Cups/Champions Leagues and 2 UEFA Cups, Real are second to none in a competition for the greatest football club of all time.
 While the club enjoys fierce rivalries with Barcelona (El Clásico) and Atlético Madrid (El Derbi Madrileño), Real has been the most supported club in the country for the majority of its history.
-Many of the best players in the world have played in the clubs white shirts, including legends like Alfredo Di Stéfano and Ferenc Puskás.
+Many of the best players in the world have played in the club's white shirts, including legends like Alfredo Di Stéfano and Ferenc Puskás.

 Basic facts